HMS Forward (1984 shore establishment)

 HMS Forward is a Royal Naval Reserve unit located in Birmingham, England, close to St. Andrews football stadium.
 It has a crew of nearly 100 naval and marine reservists, in addition to a handful of full-time staff.
-The Birmingham University Royal Naval Unit, the Defence Technical Undergraduate Scheme 'Taurus Squadron' and a detachment of the Royal Marine Reserves Merseyside are also located on the site.
+The Birmingham University Royal Naval Unit, the Defence Technical Undergraduate Scheme 'Taurus Squadron' and a detachment of the Royal Marines Reserve Merseyside are also located on the site.
 The ship is particularly unusual in that it is situated 80 miles from the sea.

 History

 The base originated on a different site during the Second World War, and was originally known as the regional Naval Communications Training Centre.
 On 1 October 1984, the centre became a commissioned ship - a stone frigate - known as HMS Forward.
 In early 1985, the unit moved to a former industrial unit on Sampson Rd North which, on 28 January 1986, was officially opened by The Princess Royal.
 The unit once again moved in April 1999, this time to a new purpose-built building.
 Once again the official opening was performed by The Princess Royal.
 The ship acquired its name from the motto of the City of Birmingham - Forward.
 The unit is affiliated with HMS Daring, a Type 45 destroyer currently in service with the Royal Navy.